geekidea2017/shareIdea/README.md

 # shareIdea
-Share Idea application  need to create.
+Share Idea Frontend branch created.

+This is the frontend branch..

 Guys lets start with this new idea.:)